A Fock Sheaf For Givental Quantization

 \begin{proposition} Let $\Phi_1$,~$\Phi_2$ be Darboux frames and $\sfP_1$,~$\sfP_2$ be parallel pseudo-opposite modules for the cTP structure $(\sfF,\nabla,(\cdot,\cdot)_\sfF)$ over $U$.
 Suppose that $\Phi_i$ is compatible with $\sfP_i$ for $i=1,2$.
 Then the transformation rule $\hUU$ above coincides with the transformation rule $T(\sfP_1,\sfP_2)$ from Definition \ref{def:transformation} under the identification $L^2(\LLo)|_U \cong \cL_1$. \end{proposition}

-\begin{remark} Here we describe the relationship to Givental's quantization of a symplectic transformation $\U \in Sp(\cH)$.
+\begin{remark} Here we describe the relationship to Givental's quantization \cite{Givental:quantization} of a symplectic transformation $\U \in Sp(\cH)$.
 In Givental's formalism, we regard the total potential $\cZ$ (respectively $\hcZ$) as a function on $\cH_+$ via the projection $\cL_1 \to \cH_+$ along $\cH_-$ (respectively via the projection $\cL_2 \to \cH_+$ along $\cH_-$).
 We assume that the component $C\in \Hom(\cH_-,\cH_+)$ of $\U$ (see equation~\ref{eq:U_block}) is of trace class as before.
 There are two cases\footnote{Unfortunately these terminologies are opposite to the shape of the matrix $\U$.}: \begin{description} \item[lower triangular] $\U$ preserves $\cH_-$, i.e.~$C=0$. \item[upper triangular] $\U$ preserves $\cH_+$, i.e.~$B=0$. \end{description} We describe Givental's quantized operator $\hUU$ in these two cases.
 More generally we decompose $\U$ into the product $\U_+ \U_-$ of a lower-triangular transformation $\U_-$ and an upper-triangular transformation $\U_+$ and define $\hUU = \hUU_+ \hUU_-$.

 In the lower-triangular case, $\hUU$ acts on the higher-genus potentials $C^{(1)}, C^{(2)}, C^{(3)},\dots$ by the change of variables $\bq \to D^{-1}\bq$ and on the genus-zero potential $C^{(0)}$ by the same change of variables followed by the shift by a quadratic function.
-We define (cf.~Remark \ref{rem:lower_triangular}):
+We define (see \cite[Proposition 5.3]{Givental:quantization} and Remark \ref{rem:lower_triangular}):